Countries

 Santali vs Indonesian Difficulty

 The Santali vs Indonesian difficulty level basically depends on the number of Santali Alphabets and Indonesian Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Indonesian are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Indonesian, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Indonesian time required is 36 weeks.
+Time required to learn Santali is 44 weeks while to learn Indonesian time required is 36 weeks.